Brazil - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

 The Brazilian fixed-line market has been adversely affected by consumers substituting services for mobile and VoIP solutions.
 The number of fixed lines continues to fall slowly, despite gains in the VoIP sector.
-VoIP services in Brazil are not regulated by Anatel and are offered by many service providers, including US firms.
+VoIP services in Brazil are not regulated by the telecoms regulator and are offered by many service providers.
 The main Brazilian VoIP providers are Net Serviços and Telefónica.

-Brazil is connected through submarine cables to the USA, Central and South America, and the Caribbean.
-A number of new cable systems are due to come into service by the end of 2018 which will increase bandwidth and push down broadband prices for end-users.
+Internet connectivity in Brazil is provided by a number of submarine cables to the USA, Central and South America, Africa and the Caribbean.
+New cable systems are due to come into service which will increase bandwidth and push down broadband prices for end-users.
 Investments are ongoing into extensive terrestrial cables between Brazil, Argentina and Chile which will connect to the EllaLink cable and provide a link between Sao Paulo and both Lisbon and Madrid.

 Given the remoteness of many communities satellite communications have retained an important role in Brazil.
 The Amazon jungles of the north make satellites the major communication platform, as it is almost impossible to lay fibre optic cable in the thick vegetation.